lautanal/CyberSecurityBase_Project_1/README.md

 In the code you can find the following vulnerabilities.
 The vulnerabilities are classified according to the OWASP 2017 list of top ten security risks.

 ## FLAW 1: Broken access control
-Location of the flaw: readmessage() function [line 32](https://github.com/lautanal/CyberSecurityBase_Project_1/blob/main/messenger/views.py#L34)
+Location of the flaw: views.py readmessage() function [line 32](https://github.com/lautanal/CyberSecurityBase_Project_1/blob/main/messenger/views.py#L34)

 A Broken Access Control violation happens when a user is able to access functions or parts of data that are outside of his or her intended permissions.
 Attackers can exploit this to access, add, modify, remove, or do other things with unauthorised data.

 The flaw is visible in many parts of the code.
 While logged into the site, you can open a message just by clicking a link on the page.
 The page directs the user to the subdomain http://127.0.0.1:8000/readmessage/<messageid>, where you can read the message.
 The code does not check that you are the legal owner of the message.
 This gives the attacker a possibility to replace the <messageid> part of the url with any number and therefore read other user’s private notes.
 You can delete other user's messages in the same fashion.

-The flaw can be corrected simply by adding an if statement that checks that the user is the owner of the message:
+The flaw can be fixed simply by adding an if statement that checks that the user is the owner of the message:
 ```
     if request.user == message.sender:
          response = HttpResponse(message.content, content_type="text/plain")